maromart/SDWAN/Localized_Policies/README.md

 # SD-WAN Localized Policies
-In Cisco SD-WAN, a Localized Policy is attached to Device Templates and a Device Template is attached to one or many devices.
+In Cisco SD-WAN, a Localized Policy is attached to one or many Device Templates and a Device Template is attached to one or many devices.

 This script generates an interactive treemap diagram in HTML/JS and an spreadsheet containing the relationships.